cdcabrera/changelog-light/README.md

         --changelog        Changelog output filename and relative path [string] [default: "./CHANGELOG.md"]
         --commit-path      [CHANGELOG.md] path used for commits.
-This will be "joined" with "remote-url".
+This will be "joined" with "link-url".
 Defaults to the commits path for GitHub.               [string] [default: "commit/"]
         --compare-path     [CHANGELOG.md] path used for version comparison.
-This will be "joined" with "remote-url".
+This will be "joined" with "link-url".
 Defaults to the comparison path for GitHub.
                                                     [string] [default: "compare/"]
+        --link-url         Url override for updating all [CHANGELOG.md] base urls.
+                           This should start with "http".
+Attempts to use "$ git remote get-url origin", if it starts with "http" [string]
         --package          package.json read, output and relative path [string] [default: "./package.json"]
-        --pr-path          [CHANGELOG.md] path used for PRs/MRs. This will be "joined" with "remote-url".
+        --pr-path          [CHANGELOG.md] path used for PRs/MRs. This will be "joined" with "link-url".
 Defaults to the PR path for GitHub.                     [string] [default: "pull/"]
         --release-message  A list of prefix release scope commit messages.
 First list item is the new commit message prefix, the second